-The decrease in revenue during the three months ended March 31, 2023, as compared to the same period in 2022, was primarily attributable to the execution of a new, multi-year license agreement with Micron Technology in the first quarter of 2022 for which a meaningful portion of the total revenue was recognized in such quarter, partially offset by the execution of two long-term license agreements with Kioxia and Western Digital for which a portion of revenue was recognized up-front during the quarter ended March 31, 2023.
+The decrease in revenue during the six months ended June 30, 2023, as compared to the same period in 2022, was primarily attributable to the execution of a new, multi-year license agreement with Micron Technology in the first quarter of 2022, the execution of a long-term license agreement with a leading consumer electronics and OTT service provider in the second quarter of 2022, for which a meaningful portion of the total revenue was recognized in the respective quarters, and in part due to a decline in royalty revenue from certain Pay-TV customers.
+These declines were partially offset by the execution of two long-term license agreements with Kioxia and Western Digital in the first quarter of 2023 for which a portion of revenue was recognized up-front in such quarter.